ProvableHQ/welcome/documentation/testnet/getting_started/02_deploy_and_execute.md

 snarkos developer execute fibonacci.aleo fibonacci "1u8" --private-key <PRIVATE_KEY> --query "http://localhost:3030" --broadcast "http://localhost:3030/testnet3/transaction/broadcast"
 ```

-*NOTE: Fees (in gates) must be greater than the transaction size in bytes.
+*NOTE: Fees (in microcredits) must be greater than the transaction size in bytes.
 Fees can be excluded from execution transactions, but if one is specified, it must follow the above rule. *

 ## Commands